The Discovery Phase

 - There should be little to no 'coaching' however there is a need to organise fun football exercises

-- Allowing players to discover one's (im)possibilities through trial and error
+- Allow players to discover one's (im)possibilities through trial and error

 - Natural development: players 'learn FOOTBALL by playing football'

-- Replicating the 'street/park football' environment of the past
+- Replicate the 'street/park football' environment of the past

 - Emphasis on building a love of the game.